 OmniAlly’s digital donor wall solution offers you a modern, innovative way to recognize your donors.
 In addition to displaying a donor list, with digital signage, you can also feature special donor profiles, share donor stories, display videos and images, and much more.

-Not only does featuring donors on this sleek wall design help your nonprofit keep existing donors, it is also a smart way to steward new donors.
+Not only does featuring donors on this sleek wall design help your nonprofit keep existing donors, but it is also a smart way to steward new donors.
 Seeing this public display of donor recognition will only boost a donor’s affinity for your organization and result in a higher donor retention rate.

 Investing time and resources into building relationships with current donors and recognizing them for their contributions will benefit your fundraising efforts in numerous ways.
 Not only will it enhance donor affinity and improve your donor retention rate, but you will also start to see low-level donors become major donors and an increase in the total number of donors contributing to your cause.